jrdpteam/Sniper/README.md

     sudo python3 setup.py

-Follow the instalation steps.
+Follow the instructions provided during installation to complete the setup.

 ## Usage

-Once installed, Sniper can be invoked from the command line using the sniper command.
-Follow the instructions provided during installation to complete the setup.
+Once installed, Sniper can be invoked from the command line using this command:

+    sudo Sniper

 Features

    -  HTTP GET